 We could have happily spent at least a couple of days here, so we were sad when it was time to leave after a few hours and head back to the campsite.
 Plus I really wanted to see the cane toad racing!

-The following day, we would be heading south again to eventually end up back where we started in Brisbane, except we would drive inland from Cairns, through the Atherton tablelands.
+The following day, we were headed south again to eventually end up back where we started in Brisbane, except we would drive inland from Cairns, through the Atherton tablelands.
 Not only are the tablelands themselves pretty beautiful, but they are home to some of Australia’s best waterfalls.